We stand with Ukraine to help keep people safe. Join us

 Hacking: What Is It & How to Avoid It?

 In 2021, data breaches affected over 22 billion accounts, with hackers getting their hands on personal information they could use to commit fraud and identity theft.
 And this is only scraping the surface of what hackers are capable of.
-In this article, we’ll tell you everything you need to know about hacking, from what hacking is to how to protect yourself online.
-And don’t forget you can use Clario to secure your devices wherever you go online
+In this article, we’ll cover what hacking is, how it works, and the steps you can take to stay safe.
+You can also get extra protection from hackers with Clario Anti Spy’s Hidden app scan and more.

 Table of contents